fijcj/term3-assignment/README.md

 # HOW TO TEST

-I'm assuming you're one of my school's IST teachers so you're probably on Windows 10 with English as its main language
+I'm assuming you're one of my school's IST teachers.
+These steps should be reproducable on Windows 10 with English as its main language

 1. Download the exe from [the releases tab](https://github.com/fijcj/term3-assignment/releases)